Wuvist/lcpc/lcpc.typ

 Singapore government does provide "Assurance Package" to help low income families@ap_support cushion the impact of the GST increment, thus this policy will have an "bending effect" on LCPC, potentially making it more flatten.

-When HER 2022/23 report is available, I could re-visit with the new data.
+When HER 2022/23 report is available, I will re-visit with the new data.

 = Estimation of other LCPC

 == Mortgage Repayment

 HES's expenditure doesn't include Mortgage Repayment.
-The housing category expenditure in HES report only includes@hes:
+The housing category expenditure in HES report only includes:
-* Housing(Rentals) And Utilities
+- Housing(Rentals) And Utilities
-* Furnishings, Household Equipment And Routine Household Maintenance
+- Furnishings, Household Equipment And Routine Household Maintenance

 I initially tried to include mortgage repayment into household expenditure.
 According to HES 2022/23 Information Pamphlet, HES does collect home mortgage repayment data, but not revealed in report.
 It's not only hard to find statistic for Singaporean's mortgage repayment, making reasonable estimation of mortgage repayment is also very hard.